Waimanu

 Waimanu was a very early member of the Sphenisciformes, the order that includes modern penguins.
 However, although it was probably flightless like all modern penguins, with wings specialized for wing-propelled diving, its wing bones do not yet show the extreme specializations modern penguins have for an aquatic lifestyle.
 It may have resembled a flightless loon or diver in body shape, and possibly the great auk in its manner of locomotion.

 Discovery

 Waimanu was discovered in the Basal Waipara Greensand near the Waipara River, in Canterbury, New Zealand, in 1980.

-The holotype is a partial skeleton comprising almost complete right tibiotarsus, proximal half of right fibula, right tarsometatarsus, right pelvis, and synsacrum (with last thoracic vertebra attached to the synsacrum), four caudal vertebrae.
+The holotype is a partial skeleton consisting of an almost complete right tibiotarsus, a proximal half of the right fibula, a right tarsometatarsus, a right pelvis, a synsacrum (with the last thoracic vertebra attached to the synsacrum), and four caudal vertebrae.
 It is held in the Canterbury Museum in Christchurch, New Zealand.

 Etymology

 The genus name Waimanu comes from the Māori wai for "water" and manu for "bird".
 One species is known, W. manneringi, named for Al Mannering who found and collected the holotype specimen.
 A second species, Waimanu tuatahi, was moved to Muriwaimanu in 2018.